 The Wrap-up on 35 Best off the Beaten Path Sites in Delhi

 Delhi is an eclectic city, where the unexpected becomes the expected.
 It’s a city trapped in its past, but trying to surge ahead into a modern metropolis.
 I urge you to explore these 35 best off the beaten path sites in Delhi and discover some of your own too.
-In this city, you really don’t know what marvel or unbelievable thing you will see around the corner.
+In this city, you really don’t know what marvel or unbelievable thing you will see around the next corner.

 Don’t forget travel insurance!
 It’s always a good idea to carry travel insurance just in case something goes wrong.
 I really like and use SafetyWing